-In FY 2024 CAT plans to do the following using 5307 funds and other funding sources.
+In FY 2024 CAT plans to do the following using 5307 funds.

-- Complete the Transit Master Plan and Implementation Strategies for mid-term and long-term financial outlooks. - Complete the Transit Development Plan and Comprehensive Operations Analysis identified in the plan. - Complete the Zero Emission Implementation Plan in order to transition fleet in continued electrification or low to no emissions. - Complete the grant execution of Areas of Persistent Poverty (AOPP) funded study. - Complete the grant execution of Route Restoration ARP study. - Maintain and update the Public Transportation Agency Safety Plan (PTASP) and Transit Asset Management/State of Good Repair (TAM/SGR) Plans. - Report on the TAM/SGR and transit safety targets and coordinate with CORE MPO to incorporate the targets into the MPO's plans and programs.
+- Complete the Transit Master Plan and Implementation Strategies for mid-term and long-term financial outlooks. - Complete the Transit Development Plan and Comprehensive Operations Analysis identified in the plan. - Complete the Zero Emission Implementation Plan in order to transition fleet in continued electrification or low to no emissions. - Complete the grant execution of Areas of Persistent Poverty (AOPP) funded study. - Complete the grant execution of Route Restoration ARP study. - Maintain and update the Public Transportation Agency Safety Plan (PTASP) and Transit Asset Management/State of Good Repair (TAM/SGR) Plans. - Report on the TAM/SGR and transit safety targets and coordinate with CORE MPO to incorporate the targets into the MPO's plans and programs. - Process grant applications to access both FTA funds and flexed FHWA funds. - Conduct Title VI/EJ/Anti-poverty/Equity planning with involvement of traditionally underserved communities for continuous and effective public viewpoint approaches.

-- Process grant applications to access both FTA funds and flexed FHWA funds. - Conduct Title VI/EJ/Anti-poverty/Equity planning with involvement of traditionally underserved communities for continuous and effective public viewpoint approaches. - Continue to analyze and develop the current transit system for optimization of operations, to determine service refinements and enhance operational efficiency of the system. - Continue to coordinate with CORE MPO for transit/paratransit planning. - Participate in the CORE MPO Board, TCC, CAC, & ACAT meetings and furnish information pertaining to the implementation of CAT Transit & CAT Mobility services. - Continue to improve bus stop amenities based on on-boarding and off-boarding ridership. - Continue and complete the CAT EV Zonal Micro Project funded by SMART grant funds.
+- Continue to analyze and develop the current transit system for optimization of operations, to determine service refinements and enhance operational efficiency of the system. - Continue to coordinate with CORE MPO for transit/paratransit planning. - Participate in the CORE MPO Board, TCC, CAC, & ACAT meetings and furnish information pertaining to the implementation of CAT Transit & CAT Mobility services. - Continue to improve bus stop amenities based on on-boarding and off-boarding ridership.